helendaisy/milestone-band-project/README.md

 The following choices were made with this in mind.

 #### Fonts

 The font chosen is Archivo narrow which is in line with the rest of the styling inkeeping with the style of the most recent album released by the band.
 It has stright lines and is a simple, easy to read font.

 #### Icons

-- Standard icons for brands such as spotify, apple, social media used for familiarity of the user
+- Standard icons for brands such as spotify, apple, social media used for familiarity of the user.
-- Mainpage has the Foo Fighters Logo from the most recent album as an icon header creating recognition when the user goes to buy or stream the album
+- Mainpage has the Foo Fighters Logo from the most recent album as an icon header creating recognition when the user goes to buy or stream the album.
-- Favicon is the same as the logo used through the site to provide consistency
+- Favicon is the same as the logo used through the site to provide consistency throughout.

 #### Colours